jwodder/versioningit/docs/configuration.rst

 Using ``onbuild`` with Hatch
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~

+.. versionadded:: 3.0.0

+    Support for using the ``onbuild`` step with Hatch

 In order to enable & configure the ``onbuild`` step when using ``versioningit``
 with Hatch, simply place all of your desired configuration for the step under a
 ``[tool.hatch.build.hooks.versioningit-onbuild]`` table.
 Do not use the